elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

   completed_at: date; -> The data/time when the job is completed
   connector: {              -> Connector snapshot
     configuration: object;  -> Connector configuration
-    filtering: {            -> Filtering rules
+    filtering: [             -> Array of filtering rules, connectors use the first entry by default {
         domain: string,       -> what data domain these rules apply to
         rules: {
           id: string,         -> rule identifier
           policy: string,     -> one of ["include", "exclude"]
           field: string,      -> the field on the document this rule applies to
           rule: string,       -> one of ["regex", "starts_with", "ends_with", "contains", "equals", "<", ">"]
           value: string,      -> paired with the `rule`, this `value` either matches the contents of the document's `field` or does not
           order: number,      -> the order in which to match rules.
 The first rule to match has its `policy` applied
           created_at: string, -> when the rule was added
           updated_at: string  -> when the rule was last edited },
         advanced_snippet: {   -> used for filtering data from the 3rd party at query time
           value: object,      -> this JSON object is passed directly to the connector
           created_at: string, -> when this JSON object was created
           updated_at: string  -> when this JSON object was last edited },
         warnings: {
           ids: string,        -> the id(s) of any rules that cannot be used for query-time filtering
           messages: string    -> the reason(s) those rules cannot be used for query-time filtering }
       };
       connector_id: string;   -> ID of the connector
       index_name: string;     -> The name of the content index
       language: string        -> The language used for the analyzer
       pipeline: {             -> Connector pipeline
         extract_binary_content: boolean;
         name: string;
         reduce_whitespace: boolean;
         run_ml_inference: boolean;
       };
-    service_type: string;   -> Service type of the connector };
+      service_type: string;   -> Service type of the connector }
+  ];
   created_at: date; -> The date/time when the job is created
   deleted_document_count: number; -> Number of documents deleted in the job
   error: string; -> Optional error message